joeharrison714/fpp-ifttt-webhooks-plugin/README.md

 # IFTTT Webhooks Plugin for FPP
-This plugin allows you to send a webhook event to IFTTT which you can use as a trigger for anything that IFTTT can connect to, like SmartThings, Hubitat, Wyze, Twitter etc.
+This plugin allows you to send a webhook event to IFTTT which you can use as a trigger for anything that IFTTT can connect to, like SmartThings, Hubitat, Wyze, Kasa, Hue, Twitter, etc.

 ## Setup
 1. Register/Login to IFTTT and visit this page: <a href="https://ifttt.com/maker_webhooks" target="_blank">https://ifttt.com/maker_webhooks</a> and click the Connect button if you've never used the webhook integration before.<br /><strong>NOTE: </strong>If you are signing up for IFTTT for the first time, it may try to force you to sign up for a pro trial.
 Once you verify you email address, it should bypass this and let you use the free version.